Topics: Accounts Payable Automation, Finance and Accounting Transformation

 The Impact of Ignoring Accounts Payable Turnover (APT)

-Accounts Payable Turnover (APT) is a key financial metric that gauges how promptly a company settles its debts with suppliers.
+Accounts Payable Turnover Ratio is a key financial metric that gauges how promptly a company settles its debts with suppliers.
 It’s calculated by dividing total supplier purchases by the average accounts payable over a period.
 This ratio offers insights into payment efficiency and liquidity management.
 Overlooking APT can severely impact a company’s financial health and operations.

 Cash Flow Issues